vrineau/Agatta/README.md

 The official repository is on [GitHub](https://github.com/vrineau/Agatta)

-A complete tutorial is available in the [GitHub Wiki](https://github.com/vrineau/Agatta/wiki/Tutorial).
+The [documentation is available here](https://vrineau.github.io/AgattaDocs/intro.html) with the installation procedure and tutorials.

 An help for all commands is available directly using `agatta help`.